Perioperative Anesthesia Reports

 Inclusion criteria

-All authors should have made substantial contributions to the following: the conception and design of the study, or acquisition of data, or analysis and interpretation of data; drafting the article or revising it critically for important intellectual content; final approval of the version to be submitted.
+The authors should have made substantial contributions to at least one of the following: conception and design of the study, acquisition of data, analysis and interpretation of data, draft or critical revise of the article for important intellectual content, and their participation must be declared in the disclosure statement.

 Changes to authorship

-Any addition, deletion, or rearrangement of author names in the authorship list should be made before the manuscript has been accepted.
-To request such a change, the corresponding author must specify the reason for changing the author list and send written confirmation from all authors that they agree with the addition, removal, or rearrangement.
-In the case of adding or removing authors, this includes confirmation from the author being added or removed.
+Any addition, deletion, or rearrangement in the authorship list should be made before the acceptance of the manuscript.
+The corresponding author must specify the reason for the change(s) and send written agreement from all authors, including the one being added or removed.

-While the Editor-in-chief considers the request, publication of the manuscript will be suspended.
-If the manuscript has already been published, any requests approved by the Editor-in-chief will result in a corrigendum.
+While the Editor-in-Chief considers the request, the publication of the manuscript will be suspended.
+If it was already published, the change(s) will result in a corrigendum.

 Acknowledgements

-The authors should mention the acknowledgments in the cover letter file.
-Acknowledgements can be used to list individually who has provided help during the research (e.g., providing language help, writing assistance, proofreading the article, etc.).
+Acknowledgements can be used to list individuals who helped during the research, e.g., language help, writing assistance, proofreading the article, etc.

 Funding sources

-The authors must identify who provided financial support to the Research in a concise way.
-The authors must describe the role of all sponsor(s).
-If the funding source had no such involvement, it should be stated as well.
-To facilitate compliance with funder requirements, list funding sources in a standard format. (i.e., This work was supported by the XXXXX [grant number xxxx].
+Financial support to the research must be cited in a concise way describing the role of the sponsor(s).
+If the funding source did not have such involvement, it should be stated as well.
+To facilitate compliance with funder requirements, list the funding sources in a standard format (i.e., This work was supported by the XXXXX [grant number xxxx]).
 Grants and awards do not need to be described in detail.

-When funding is from a block grant or other resources available to a university, college, or other research institution, submit the name of the institute or organization that provided it.
+When funding is from a block grant or other resources available to a university, college, or other research institution, cite the name of the institute or organization that provided it.

-If no funding has been provided for the research, the author must include the following sentence: “This research did not receive any specific grant from funding agencies from public, commercial, or not-for-profit sectors”.
+If the research had no funding, include the following sentence: “This research did not receive any specific grant from funding agencies from public, commercial, or not-for-profit sectors”.

-All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
+All authors must disclose financial or personal relationships with other people and/or organizations that could inappropriately influence their work (bias).
 If there are no conflicts of interest, please state: “Conflicts of interest: none”.

 Research data